Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Business closing = less place for shop
 	- Whole family impacted by loss of income
 	- Lower income = lower spending = slowing economy
+	- Business handling HR will also impact how society views that business
 	-